Shah Abdur Rauf: Career

 The Rayat movement started in Rangpur district in 1919.
 The Rayats and common people of Rangpur were oppressed and oppressed by the ruthless exploitation of the landlords.
 He was the secretary of the Rayat Samiti formed in Rangpur district.
 The Rayat movement gained momentum under his leadership.

 He was elected to the Bengal Legislative Council after the 1920 elections, representing the Rangpur West (Sadar-Nilphamari) constituency.
 In 1922, Abdur Rauf was also elected as a member of the Rangpur District Board and in October 1933, he became its vice-chairman.
 In 1940, Abdur Rauf was appointed as a public prosecutor.
 He served nine years in this position.

 His third job was at Rangpur Central Cooperative Bank.
 Abdur Rauf was the Honorary Secretary of the bank.
 He was then elected as the Deputy Chairman of the bank.
 In recognition of his public service through the cooperative movement, Abdur Rauf received the Jubilee Medal and the Jubilee Cooperative Certificate in 1935.

 Abdur Rauf contested in the 1937 Bengal legislative elections, winning in the Rangpur South constituency.
 He received the Coronation Medal from the erstwhile Bara Lat Bahadur in 1937 for his philanthropic work, and in 1939 he was awarded the title of Khan Bahadur and CIE by the British Raj.

 Abdur Rauf played a significant role in establishing primary schools in Rangpur.
 He played an important role as a senior leader of the Rangpur District Muslim League.
 Shortly after the Partition of Bengal in 1947, he was elected president of the Rangpur District School Board.
 He served in this position until 1953.

 He was elected a member of the Rajshahi Divisional Council by the Pakistan government in 1960.
 He was a candidate for the 'Basic Democracy' of Ayub Khan.
 The Government of Pakistan awarded him the Tamgha-e-Quaid-e-Azam in 1960.

 Literary career

-Abdur Rauf belonged to a literary familys.
+Abdur Rauf belonged to a literary family.
 He did not limit his versatile talents to politics, social service, and the promotion and spread of education.
 He himself was engaged in literary pursuits and he patronized literary pursuits.
 A poem by him titled "Choturdoshi" (June 1967) and a two-volume prose collection titled "Amar Kormojibon" (My Career) were written by him.
 The two books "Barkat-e-Noor" and "Naat-e-Rasool Maqbool" written by Hazrat Maulana Shah Aftabuzzaman Pir Sahib were published with his financial support.